-Ms. Logue regularly consults with industrial facilities, oil and gas operators, and other clients on contractual obligations and regulatory compliance issues, including those arising under the Clean Water Act, Safe Drinking Water Act, Endangered Species Act, Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response Compensation and Liability Act (CERCLA), Clean Air Act, National Environmental Policy Act, and various other state and federal environmental law and regulations.
-Ms. Logue works with oil and gas operators and other clients to determine obligations within the current regulatory environment, including permitting and other regulatory obligations imposed by the U.S. Environmental Protection Agency, the U.S. Army Corps of Engineers, the Arkansas Department of Environmental Quality, the Arkansas Pollution Control & Ecology Commission, the Texas Commission on Environmental Quality, and the Texas Railroad Commission.
+Ms. Logue regularly consults with industrial facilities, oil and gas operators, and other clients on contractual obligations and regulatory compliance issues, including those arising under the Clean Water Act, Safe Drinking Water Act, Endangered Species Act, Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response Compensation and Liability Act (CERCLA), Clean Air Act, National Environmental Policy Act, and various other state and federal environmental laws and regulations.